School Improvement Team

 Lisa has worked with the Pioneer Learning Trust for 8 years leading maths and staff development across our schools in her role as Director of Mathematics.
 Lisa has extensive experience in supporting schools with mathematics in her SLE role in a variety of ways from delivering staff training, working with school teams to improve the quality of teaching and learning of mathematics and supporting maths leaders.
 Lisa is an accredited primary maths specialist for the NCETM and leads teacher research groups for Enigma Maths Hub, supporting teachers in developing mastery approaches in their practice.
 Through Enigma, Lisa visited schools in Shanghai where she was able to see high-quality mathematics being taught in the primary setting.
 Lisa is a core tutor for the Shire Foundation and CTG and has delivered training to ECTs across two teaching school ECT Induction programmes.

-Lisa can provide the below support
+Lisa can provide the following support:

 Mastery approaches to support quality maths teaching and learning